 Preparation and planning

-Good Anticipatory Care Planning (ACP) conversations require preparation.
-This involves identifying who you will be having the ACP conversation with, then preparing yourself and the person for that conversation.
+Good future care planning conversations require preparation.
+This involves identifying who you will be having the future care planning conversation with, then preparing yourself and the person for that conversation.

-Identification of who might benefit from an ACP conversation
+Identification of who might benefit from a future care planning conversation

-Almost everyone will benefit from an ACP conversation, however there are certain triggers or times in our lives when these discussions are especially important.
+Almost everyone will benefit from a future care planning conversation, however there are certain triggers or times in our lives when these discussions are especially important.
 This section outlines how you might focus on particular population groups.

-Discuss within your multidisciplinary team who should be prioritised for an ACP conversation.
+Discuss within your multidisciplinary team who should be prioritised for an future care planning conversation.
 Consider people falling into any of the following three groups.

 - frequent unscheduled contacts including unplanned hospital admissions